Bursary and free meals applications

 3. Employed and:

-4. Other groups who will not have to pay fees:
+4. Other groups who may not have to pay fees:

 - You are aged 19-23 and studying at Entry or Level 1 in order to progress to a full Level 2 qualification, and you do not already hold a full Level 2 qualification

 - You are aged 19-23 and studying for your first, full Level 2 qualification

 - You are aged 19-23 years and studying for your first, full Level 3 qualification